bunnydeviloper/cs10/Udacity/6-web-tool-automation/019-awesome-optimizations.md

     * although it cannot detect dependency chains and the required load order

 ### JS Concatenation Hands On
+* create a task for 'scripts' and another task for 'script-dist'
+* plugin: gulp-concat: combine files

 ### Minification
 ### Setting up and production task